-Having influential people wear your brand works.
+Having influential people wear your brand just works and creates easily shareable/re-shareable social media content.
 In general, people look up to their stars and want to emulate them in some way, shape or form.
 The easiest way is to style themselves in similar or identical clothes.
-This may purely be a fashion/style thing, however if the influencer is an active sportsperson within your field, then customers will automatically associate your brand with their success.
+This may purely be a fashion/style thing, however, if the influencer is an active sportsperson within your field, then customers will automatically associate your brand with their success.

 Not only will they have a much bigger, established audience than you, helping to spread your brand, but influencers and ambassadors help shape the purchasing decision customers make about a brand.

 It’s critical though that you select your influencers and ambassadors carefully, as the wrong choice may tarnish your brand overnight.
-Think about how many time Nike have dropped their ambassadors overnight because of the ambassador’s actions.
+Think about how many time Nike has dropped their ambassadors overnight because of the ambassador’s actions.
 Tiger Woods for cheating on his wife, Lance Armstrong and Maria Sharapova for doping and Oscar Pistorius for shooting his girlfriend.
-Most of this couldn’t be seen in advance, however it’s critical you do your due diligence on anyone you sign up, look at their posts and make sure they will represent your brand in-line with your brand guidelines rather than just looking at exposure and signing the biggest names and their audience.
+Most of this couldn’t be seen in advance, however, it’s critical you do your due diligence on anyone you sign up, look at their posts and make sure they will represent your brand in line with your brand guidelines rather than just looking for exposure and signing the biggest names and their audience.

-Believe it or not, we have worked with brands that used a 3rd party social media adverting agency post adverts using competitors’ images, then talk about a technology or fabric that isn’t in that image.
-This sloppy approach will kill your loyal audience overnight, and it did.
+Believe it or not, we have worked with brands that used a third party social media advertising agency to post adverts using competitors’ images, then talk about a technology or fabric that isn’t in that image.
+This sloppy approach will kill your loyal audience overnight, and it has beforehand.

 Think about non-competing brands that have an association with your sport or brand and reach out to them.
 Make sure you share similar brand values and potential target audience and see if you can create a collaboration with a view to spreading your brand to their audience and theirs to yours.
 It’s a good way to create buzz and perhaps get media to write about it, benefiting both brands.